Optimal Fair Aggregation of Crowdsourced Noisy Labels using Demographic Parity Constraints: Introduction

 \item \emph{Framework Adaptation:} Building on the $\varepsilon$-fairness framework of \citet{denis2024fairness} for post-processing classifiers under demographic parity constraints, we generalize its main results to the crowdsourcing setting for binary labels (\Cref{theorem:recipe_K2}) and multi-class labels (\Cref{theorem:recipe_multi}).
 In particular, we extend the theory to discrete inputs, whereas the original framework was restricted to continuous ones (\Cref{section:FairCrowd}).

 \item \emph{Algorithm:} To overcome the theoretical and practical limitations identified above, we introduce \emph{FairCrowd}, a post-processing algorithm that regularizes any label aggregation rule to enforce strict $\varepsilon$-fairness constraints.
-Our method achieves state-of-the-art performance (\Cref{section:experiments}) on synthetic data, as well as on two benchmark crowdsourcing datasets: \textit{Crowd Judgement} and \textit{Jigsaw Toxicity}. \end{itemize}
+Our method achieves state-of-the-art performance (\Cref{section:experiments}) on synthetic data, as well as on two benchmark crowdsourcing datasets: \textit{Crowd Judgement} and \textit{Jigsaw Toxicity}. \end{itemize} \paragraph{Conflict of Interest Disclosure.} The authors declare that they have no conflicts of interest relevant to the content of this paper.